 You might not realize it, but those coffee grounds you throw away every morning could have a second life.
 Whether you’re buying premium single-origin beans or full-bodied blends, you might as well get the most out of your coffee budget and help the environment, too.
 From their texture to their nutrient load, your coffee grounds have a lot to offer.

 To get you started, here is a list of suggestions for your used coffee grounds.
 We hope it helps you find a good use for your grounds.
 Maybe you’ll even think of another use for coffee grounds!

 The 17 Genius Uses for Coffee Grounds

 Warm, wet, and filled with nitrogen, used coffee grounds have a very natural use in fertilizing plants.
 Some people like to mix the grounds directly into the soil, but that application tends to break down slowly.
 The best use of coffee grounds to grow plants is as part of a well-rounded compost, where the heat of decay helps break them down much more quickly.

 2. Refrigerator deodorizer

 Coffee grounds absorb odors, which makes them as good as baking soda at absorbing the nasty odors of a refrigerator.
 The same nitrogen that makes them a great soil addition also reacts with sulfur in the air, pulling it out and trapping it in the grounds.
-Plus, this isn’t just a deodorizer that works in refrigerators.
+Plus, this is not just a deodorizer that works in refrigerators.
 It works just about anywhere you have nasty smells.

 3. Sidewalk ice melt